zerocluster/postgresql/README.md

 <!-- !!!
 DO NOT EDIT, THIS FILE IS GENERATED AUTOMATICALLY !!!  -->

-> :information_source: Please, see the full project documentation here: [https://zerocluster.github.io/postgresql/](https://zerocluster.github.io/postgresql/).
+> :information_source: Please, see the full project documentation here:<br>[https://zerocluster.github.io/postgresql/](https://zerocluster.github.io/postgresql/)

 # PosrgreSQL